nullstone-modules/aws-mongodb-atlas/README.md

 # MongoDB Atlas

 This module creates a MongoDB cluster as a managed service on Mongo Atlas.
-Mongo Atlas is a man aged service offering provided by the creators of MongoDB.
+Mongo Atlas is a managed service offering provided by the creators of MongoDB.

 ## When to use